isa-ulisboa/greends-ipython/README.md

     - Considered as disposable – it should be simple to delete and recreate it from scratch.
 You don’t place any project code in the environment.
     - Not considered as movable or copyable – you just recreate the same environment in the target location.

 In your system you have the *base* environment by default, and you can create one or more *virtual environments*.
-Below, we describe how to create a virtual environment and how to activate it, so you commands in terminal are interpreted within that environment.
+Below, we describe how to create a virtual environment and how to activate it, so your  commands at the terminal are interpreted within that environment.
 That allows you to encapsulate in each virtual environment you create a given Python version, and a set of Python packages with their given versions.

-Your data and script files remain on the usual working folders: they should not be moved to the folders where the virtual environment files are stored.
+**Your data and script files remain on the usual working folders: they should not be moved to the folders where the virtual environment files are stored.**

 The following commands work in the  [CS50 codespace](https://cs50.dev/) that runs Linux (check with `$cat /etc/os-release` in the terminal).
-Some need to be slightly adapted for Windows.
+Some need to be slightly adapted for Windows (check differences at https://realpython.com/python-virtual-environments-a-primer/).

 Firstly, let's check what are the available packages and their versions in the base environment, and also let's get extra information about the package `requests` (e.g. dependencies):